niconiahi/kopius/data-validation.md

 3. Then this validated string is handed as input for the next step in the `v.pipe` operator, in this case, to the `v.minLength` method, so: "does the input string have a minimum of 4 characters?" -> "yes"
 4. Validation is finished and the returned data is stored in the `string` variable

-- Validate multiple things and transform with `v.transform`.
+## Validate multiple things and transform with `v.transform`

 In order to use `v.transform`, you have to use it along with `v.pipe` method

 ```tsx
 const UNKNOWN_STRING = "22"